 However, pensions can be used to offset against other marital property, instead of being divided in the future.
 Determining whether to divide a pension or offset it against other assets is a complex undertaking that requires understanding the tax benefits and consequences of either approach and consideration of the most fiscally-sound way to plan for your future.
 Working with an experienced family lawyer is essential for your protection if your situation involves a pension.

 Depending on the length of your marriage, the spouse not earning the pension may not receive half of its total value.
 They are only entitled to half of the value earned over the course of the marriage; for example, if you will earn a $100,000 pension after working for 20 years, and you and your spouse were married for 10 of those years, your soon to be ex-spouse is entitled to half of the money earned during the marriage

 In most cases, the only way that the spouse not earning the pension is entitled to half of its entire value is if you were married for the entire time you earned your pension.

 Give us a call at (614) 344-4311 to speak with a member of our firm today.

 Divorce is a stressful process, and dividing assets is often the most contentious and complicated portion you will need to face.
-At Grossman Law Offices, our Columbus family law lawyers have dedicated their careers to providing families and individuals with the experienced legal assistance they need to secure the results they deserve.
-Fill out our online form to send us the details of your case, or call us at (614) 344-4311 to speak with a member of our firm today.
+At Grossman Law Offices, our Columbus divorce lawyers have dedicated their careers to providing families and individuals with the experienced legal assistance they need to secure the results they deserve.
+Call us at (614) 344-4311 to speak with a member of our firm today.